Senate Committee on Academic Freedom and Responsibility SCAFR

 - Ex officio:

 SCAFR members serve three-year terms, per the Faculty Senate Rules.
-This year's began on May 1, 2021, and conclude on June 30, 2022, to coincide with recent amendments to the Rules.
-Future terms begin on July 1 and end on June 30.
+Terms begin each year on July 1 and conclude on June 30.